Snebabe/Smurfs-Vs-Gargamel/docs/RAD.typ

     _As a Player, I want to enjoy an interactive UI with engaging graphics and sounds, so I feel immersed in the Smurf universe._
 ]

+The mockups should emphasize the core mechanics of the game.
+The board should be visible, together with the controls for purchasing smurfs.
+Here is an early GUI mockup of the game:

+#figure(
+    caption: [GUI mockup],
+    image("res/mockup1.jpg", width: 60%)
+)

+#pagebreak()

 == Requirements Overview

 To define our requirements, we first start by defining the scope.
 We want to highlight these four key features of our game.
 The game should include: